 - The temple can be visited anytime even at night

 - Visit Kubah National Park at night for a frog walk.
-Park guide will be needed and fee’s apply.
+Park guide needed and fee’s apply.

 BIRD WATCHING AT KUBAH NATIONAL PARK

 There is a whole list of birds to spot at Kubah National Park.
 Aim to spot endemic species like the Blue-banded pitta, Bornean blue-flycatcher, Yellow-rumped flowerpecker, Bornean Black-magpie, Chestnut-crested yuhina, Dusky Munia, Red-bearded bee-eater, Raffles’s malkoha, Red-naped trogan, Diard’s trogon, Scarlet-rumped trogon, Rufous-backed kingfisher, Rufous-collared kingfisher, Banded kingfisher, Red-throated barbet, Rufous piculet, Grey-&-buff woodpecker, Maroon woodpecker, Black-&-yellow broadbill, Banded broadbill, Green Broadbill, Grey-bellied bulbul, Chestnut-naped forktail, White-rumped shama, Grey-headed babbler, Rufous-crowned babbler, Scaly-crowned babbler, White-necked Babbler, Brown fulvetta, Large-billed blue-flycatcher, Spotted fantail, Asian paradise flycatcher, Grey-breasted jungle-flycatcher, Mangrove whistle, Scarlet-breasted flowerpecker, Crimson sunbird, Bronzed drongo and THE Crested jay.

 - Leave for the park as early as possible.
 Park Fee RM20.00 PP

 - Can proceed to Matang Wildlife Center to continue without paying park fee again